asyncapi/diff/README.md

 ## API

-Checkout the [APIs](API.md) document to see all the APIs this library offers.
+Checkout the [API](API.md) document to see all the APIs this library offers.

+## Develop

+1. Write code and tests
+2. Make sure all tests pass `npm run test`
+3. Make sure code is well formatted and secure `npm run lint`

 ## Contributing